BatetDev/top-project-weather-app/README.md

 ## About

-A weather app that fetches real-time data from the Visual Crossing API and renders them with **dreary cosmic horror descriptions**, **Lucide icons**, and an **Vintage Gazette-style UI**.
+A weather app that fetches real-time data from the Visual Crossing API and renders them with **dreary cosmic horror descriptions**, **Lucide icons**, and a **Vintage Gazette-style UI**.

-Built as part of The Odin Project’s JavaScript curriculum, this project emphasizes:
+Built as part of The Odin Project’s JavaScript curriculum, Project: Weather App emphasizes:

 - Modular structure
 - Async/await logic
 - Visual Crossing API integration
-- TailwindCSS styling

 ---